Coltonchristensen-charliepup/reading-notes/the-coders-computer.md

 are a different color than elements.
 And elements are a different color than copy.
 This makes it so much easier when you’re looking for an error and you can’t find it.
 As well as making your text easier to read.

+### git

+* helped me understand how I need to simplify my lists and not over think the commands!